How to Detect Moisture Under Hardwood Floors

 Comparing readings from affected areas with readings from unaffected areas helps identify abnormal moisture levels.
 For example, a reading significantly higher in one section of flooring compared to surrounding areas strongly suggests localized moisture intrusion.

 It is also helpful to test flooring edges near walls, since moisture often travels beneath hardwood from nearby wall assemblies.
-When wall-related moisture is suspected, examining moisture behind baseboards can help identify the original source of water movement.
+Compare edge readings with readings from the center of the room so you can tell whether the moisture pattern is localized near a wall or spread across the flooring system.

 Understanding Moisture Meter Readings

-Moisture meters measure moisture content as a percentage of the wood’s weight.
-For hardwood flooring, normal moisture levels typically range between 6% and 9%, depending on climate and installation conditions.
+Moisture meters estimate moisture content as a percentage of the wood’s weight.
+For hardwood flooring, normal moisture levels often fall around 6% to 9% in many indoor conditions, depending on climate, season, wood species, and installation conditions.

 Moisture readings above normal ranges suggest that water may be present beneath the flooring.
 However, interpretation requires context.